Foodfight!: Merchandise

 Associated Foodfight! merchandise was produced and was sold in stores and online, with a fair amount being released several years prior to the film, including plush toys and a Deluxe Sound Storybook.

 Cancelled video game

-Over a decade after the film's release, a cancelled video game tie-in surfaced online.
-It was being developed at Cat Daddy Games for PlayStation 2, Xbox, Wii and Nintendo DS from 2004 to early 2008, with a playable demo shown at E3 2006.
+A tie-in video game based on the film was being developed at Cat Daddy Games for PlayStation 2, Xbox, Wii and Nintendo DS from 2004 to early 2008, with a playable demo shown at E3 2006.
 It was intended to be distributed by 2K.
-Cancellation of the game was caused due to development difficulties and the constantly-changing deadlines caused by the film's delays, leading the developers to subsequently shift to other projects.
+The game was cancelled due to development difficulties and the constantly-changing deadlines caused by the film's delays, leading the developers to subsequently shift to other projects.
 Footage and details of the video game were leaked by one of the developers, Harley Howe, who also explained the game's development in depth on a blog Mimeohead, in July 2024.